 Joining Edinburgh Southern Orienteering Club (ESOC) and the Scottish Orienteering Association (SOA).

 Best suited to those who only wish to orienteer in their local region of Scotland.
 There are some limitations on entering some larger competitions and taking on coaching and official roles.
-Click here for more information on the different memberships.

 3. ESOC Group membership